|

 Philippines)

-or the Cry of Pugadlawin.
+-known as the Cry of Pugadlawin.

 The Katipunan in Cavite